carpentries/sandpaper-docs/learners/setup.md

 so we recommend [using The Carpentries checklist for workshop participants](https://carpentries.github.io/workshop-template/#shell-windows).

-#### Verify the installation
+#### Test your installation

-To check that you have git installed, you can go to your taskbar at the bottom of your screen and type `cmd` to bring up the command prompt.
+To test that you have git installed, you can go to your taskbar at the bottom of your screen and type `cmd` to bring up the command prompt.
 From there, you can type `git --version` to see the version of your git installation.
 You might see something like this: